History of the Labour Party (UK): Michael Foot

 The departure of members from the centre and right further swung the party to the left, but not quite enough to allow Tony Benn to be elected as Deputy Leader when he challenged for the job at the September 1981 party conference.
+The party was so split that its third-place finish in the 1982 Glasgow Hillhead by-election reportedly pleased some right-wing backbenchers, who expected that the poor result would help them defeat the Bennites.

 Under Foot's leadership, the party's agenda became increasingly dominated by the politics of the hard left.
 Accordingly, the party went into the 1983 general election with the most left wing manifesto that Labour ever stood upon.
 It was indeed dubbed by the Labour MP Gerald Kaufman as "the longest suicide note in history".

 The manifesto contained pledges for abolition of the House of Lords, unilateral nuclear disarmament, withdrawal from the European Economic Community, withdrawal from NATO and a radical and extensive extension of state control over the economy and financial institutions.

 This alienated many of the party's more right-wing supporters.
 The Bennites were in the ascendency and there was very little that the right could do to resist or water down the manifesto, many also hoped that a landslide defeat would discredit Michael Foot and the hard left of the party moving Labour away from explicit Socialism and towards weaker social-democracy.

 Much of the press, particularly the sections backing the Conservative government of Margaret Thatcher, attacked both the Labour Party's manifesto and its style of campaigning, which tended to rely upon public meetings and canvassing rather than media.
 By contrast, the Conservatives ran a professional campaign which played on the voters' fears of a repeat of the Winter of Discontent.
 To add to this, the Thatcher government's popularity rose sharply on a wave of patriotic feeling following victory in the Falklands War in June 1982, allowing it to recover from its initial unpopularity over unemployment and economic difficulty.
 Indeed, Margaret Thatcher felt confident to call a general election for June 1983 despite not being obliged to do so for a further 12 months.

 At the 1983 election, Labour suffered a landslide defeat, winning only 27.6% of the vote and securing just 209 seats.
 This was their worst performance at a general election since 1918.
-Labour won only half a million votes more than the SDP-Liberal Alliance, which had attracted the votes of many moderate Labour supporters, although the Alliance only won 23 seats.
-Michael Foot criticised the Alliance for "siphoning" Labour support and allowing the Tories to win more seats.
+Labour won only half a million votes more than the SDP–Liberal Alliance, which had attracted the votes of many moderate Labour supporters, although the Alliance only won 23 seats.
+Michael Foot criticised the Alliance for "siphoning" Labour support and allowing the Conservatives to win more seats.